cfrederick23/cfrederick23.github.io/index.markdown

 **[Read my full Professional Self-Assessment](./self-assessment.html)**

 # Project Overview
 **Origin and Selection:** The centerpiece of this ePortfolio is a Java-based application developed initially during the IT 145 Foundation in Application Development course.
-This project was chosen for its potential to demonstrate significant enhancements in software engineering, algorithms, and databases.
+As part of the CS 499 Computer Science Capstone course, this artifact was enhanced in three specific categories: software engineering and design, algorithms and data structures, and databases.
+This artifact was chosen for its potential to demonstrate significant enhancements in each of these categories.

 **Objective and Enhancements:**
 - **Software Engineering and Design**: Introduced a factory design pattern to streamline object creation, enhancing modularity and scalability.